 - Right-Size: Reduce the use of secure custody for low-risk youth - Rehabilitate: Improve programs to meet the needs of high-risk youth - Reintegrate: Improve programs to ensure successful reentry - Respect: Create a safe and respectful environment for youth and staff - Report: Increase transparency and accountability

-This monthly report and others like it are a part of the Department's commitment to enhance reporting and transparency.
+This monthly report is part of the Department's commitment to enhance reporting and transparency.
 This allows the Department to more effectively inform stakeholders and the public about operations and outcomes.